datawire/ambassador-docs/topics/using/filters/oauth2.md

+import Alert from '@material-ui/lab/Alert';

 # The OAuth2 Filter

-The `OAuth2` filter type performs OAuth2 authorization against an identity provider implementing [OIDC Discovery](https://openid.net/specs/openid-connect-discovery-1_0.html).
+The OAuth2 filter type performs OAuth2 authorization against an identity provider implementing [OIDC Discovery](https://openid.net/specs/openid-connect-discovery-1_0.html).
 The filter is both:

 * An OAuth Client, which fetches resources from the Resource Server on the user's behalf.
 * Half of a Resource Server, validating the Access Token before allowing the request through to the upstream service, which implements the other half of the Resource Server.

 This is different from most OAuth implementations where the Authorization Server and the Resource Server are in the same security domain.
 With the Ambassador Edge Stack, the Client and the Resource Server are in the same security domain, and there is an independent Authorization Server.

-## The Ambassador Authentication Flow
+## The Ambassador authentication flow

 This is what the authentication process looks like at a high level when using Ambassador Edge Stack with an external identity provider.
 The use case is an end-user accessing a secured app service.